-Existing ALS provider system status plans do not allow for utilization of emergency resources for pre-scheduled nonemergency use.
-Policies and procedures are in place that provide a mechanism for interested paramedic provider agencies to establish Paramedic Interfacility Transfer programs.
+Existing ALS provider system status plans do not allow for use of emergency resources for pre-scheduled non-emergency use.
+Policies/procedures are in place for interested paramedic providers to establish paramedic interfacility transfer programs.
 Paramedics staffing these units are required to have additional medical training.